 Vegans tend to have better vision and less macular degeneration - all that extra vitamin c and consequent collagen leads to much better skin.

 A PLANT-BASED DIET is better for the planet as it requires much less energy and farmland to feed a vegan.

-Vegans have been found to enjoy meat-eaters.
+Vegans have been found to enjoy

+when compared to meat-eaters.